pyeventsourcing/eventsourcing/README.md

 ## Installation

 Add the Python `eventsourcing` package to your project.
+Run `uv init` to start a new project.

+    uv add "eventsourcing[pydantic,postgres,umadb]~=10.0.0a2"

-Alternatively, install directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/).
+Alternatively, install directly into a Python virtual environment from the [Python Package Index](https://pypi.org/project/eventsourcing/10.0.0a2/).

-We recommended installing version 10 with the `pydantic` option to enable support for modeling events with Pydantic.
+We recommended installing version 10 with the optional extras `pydantic`, `postgres`, `umadb`.

-    $ pip install eventsourcing[pydantic]~=10.0.0
+* `pydantic` - modeling events with [Pydantic](https://pydantic.dev/docs/validation/latest/get-started).
+* `postgres` - storing events in [PostgreSQL](https://www.postgresql.org).
+* `umadb` - storing events in [UmaDB](https://umadb.io).

+You can start the UmaDB server with `uv run umadb`.

-## Synopsis
+## Introduction

 Version 10 of this library still supports traditional event-sourced aggregates.
-However, we have chosen to foreground the library's support for DCB, and to showcase the new official support for modeling and serialising events with Pydantic.
+In these examples we have chosen to foreground the library's support for DCB, to showcase the new official support for modeling and serialising events with Pydantic, and to demonstrate the capabilities of UmaDB.

 ### Modeling events

 Version 10 of this library introduces a new design for modeling events.
 Pure business attributes are modeled as "decision" objects.
 Decision objects are carried within "envelopes" that hold context attributes.
+ In previous versions of this library, these concerns were mixed in a "domain event" class.

 The `eventsourcing.pydantic.Decision` class works with the library's Pydantic transcoder, and provides strong type safety, complex model validation, and fast serialisation.
 Pydantic is very popular and widely used, and is a great choice for modeling events in Python.

+Equivalent support for [MessagePack](https://msgpack.org) and Python data classes are provided by the `eventsourcing.msgspec` and `eventsourcing.dataclasses` packages.
+To enable support for MessagePack, you will need to install with the `msgspec` optional extra.

-Continuing the "dog school" example from previous versions of this library, the example below defines two "decision" classes, one for registering a dog's name, and one for adding new tricks.
+Continuing the "dog school" example from previous versions of this library, here are two Pydantic "decision" classes.
+One for registering a dog's name, and one for adding new tricks.

 ```python
 from eventsourcing.pydantic import Decision